SUMMERxKx/BC-Hydro-ChatBot/README.md

-# Gemini Clone
+# BC Hydro ChatBot

-This is a Gemini clone built with React, utilizing the Gemini API to provide similar functionality.
-This project aims to replicate the core features of the original Gemini application, allowing users to interact with its interface seamlessly.
+This is a BC Hydro-themed chatbot built with React and integrated with the Gemini API.
+The chatbot provides answers on topics related to BC Hydro’s services, programs, and sustainability efforts, helping users interact with relevant information seamlessly.

 ## Features

-- **User Interface**: Designed to mimic the Gemini interface using React components.
+- **User Interface**: Custom BC Hydro-themed design built using React components.
-- **API Integration**: Fetches data and performs actions using the Gemini API.
+- **API Integration**: Uses the Gemini API to fetch data and respond to user prompts.
-- **Interactive Elements**: Includes features such as data retrieval, user authentication, and more, replicating the Gemini experience.
+- **Interactive Elements**: Provides information on BC Hydro topics like energy conservation and community programs.
-- **Responsive Design**: Optimized for use on various screen sizes and devices.
+- **Responsive Design**: Optimized for all screen sizes and devices.

 ## Limitations

-- **No Image Support**: The current version does not support images due to limitations in the API.
-- **No Audio Functionality**: Audio features are not implemented as the API does not currently allow for audio processing.
+- **No Image/Audio Support**: Text-based interactions only.
-- **Limited API Access**: Some features may be restricted by the API’s capabilities and access levels.
+- **API Boundaries**: Some features may be limited by the API’s capabilities.